Gwen Stacy (Spider-Verse): Design

 Spider-Verses Gwen deliberately draws much inspiration from the comics.
 Production designer on Into and director on Across Justin K. Thompson was "adamant that Gwen had to reflect the Robbi Rodriguez art style from the comic", stating that he wanted her to be "the most capable of all the Spider-People", adding that "there's a power and sophistication and poise in her".
-Into the Spider-Verses art director elaborated on Gwen being "like a ghost when she's in her costume", stating "she does react to light, but much less so than other characters do.
+Into the Spider-Verses art director, Dean Gordon, elaborated on Gwen being "like a ghost when she's in her costume", stating "she does react to light, but much less so than other characters do.
 She maintains an almost white silhouette with black accents."